AustinMaddison/austinmaddison.github.io/content/about/_index.md

 ---

 # About Me
 I am a programmer/designer navigating the intersection of technology and art.
-Right now, I'm an undergrad in computer science at Mahidol University, with aspirations to pivot and pursue a career in computer graphics.
+I'm currently an undergraduate student majoring in computer science at Mahidol University.
+Although I'm pivoting away from a career in design/artistry, my passion lies in the realm of computer graphics.
+While I haven't displayed my design work here, you can find examples of my artistic endeavors on my [Behance](https://www.behance.net/austinmaddison) portfolio.

 I'm particularly interested in proprietary tool and shader development for real-time and offline productions.

 Other things that I like doing outside of computers and art is cooking, binging albums, horror games, a hike in nature and sipping on ice cold <span class="font-sans-thai font-normal tracking-tight">ชามะนาว</span>.